opendatasoft/ods-documentation/content/configure/getting_started/faq/en/article.md

 ### What is OpenDataSoft?
 OpenDataSoft is a turnkey SaaS platform developed for business users to easily share, publish and reuse structured datasets.
-Look at this [article](/entries/84740363-Why-OpenDataSoft-) for a more detailed presentation.

 ### Is OpenDataSoft open source?
 OpenDataSoft is not open source.